 The following steps explain the procedure for imposing a separation:

-1. When a situation, as defined above, occurs, the responding university official contacts the Chair of the Campus Partners Team, the Dean of Students, Vice President for Student Affairs or his/her designee and Director of Student Conduct, to assess the situation.
+1. When a situation, as defined above, occurs, the responding university official contacts the Chair of the Campus Partners Team, the Dean of Students, Vice President for Enrollment and Student Experience and Director of Student Conduct, to assess the situation.
 If the situation is sufficiently serious, the Chair of the Campus Partners Team, the Director of Student Conduct,, or Dean of Students or his/her designee will determine if a separation is appropriate.

 2. The student will be notified immediately to meet with the Director of Student Conduct,. (in cases of immediate response all provisions of "due process" may not be guaranteed) The University Police will be contacted to determine if a ban from campus is needed.
 Upon receipt of the request to meet, if the student is on campus or in university facilities, the student will be escorted by a University Police Officer to the notifying office.